0xshadow-dev/realworld-axum-api/README.md

 We are implemeting https://github.com/gothinkster/realworld using Axum.

 ## Current Progress
-- Heealth Endpoint for our web server
+- Health Endpoint for our web server
+- Connected PostgreSQL DB